SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

 ### Launch the SAP BTP Multi-Tenant Application

-1. In *Instances and Subscriptions* of the consumer account, select the *Poetry Slam Manager* application.
+1. In the *Instances and Subscriptions* of the consumer account, select the *Poetry Slam Manager* application.
 2. To launch the *Poetry Slams Manager* application, choose *Go to Application*.
 Copy the link address of the Poetry Slams application and note it down as **SAP BTP Application Poetry Slams Tenant URL** for later reference.
 3. From there, open a fully booked poetry slam and click in the header of the Object Page to *Maintain Visitors*.
 Copy the link address of the Visitors application and note it down as **SAP BTP Application Visitors Tenant URL** for later reference.